 Your child may need antibiotics if:

-A bacterial form of pneumonia or whooping cough is diagnosed by your child's doctor.
+A bacterial form of pneumonia or whooping cough (pertussis) is diagnosed.

-Symptoms of a sinus infection do not get better in 10 to 14 days, or they get better and then worse again.
+Symptoms of a sinus infection do not get better in 10 days, or they get better and then worse again.

-Your child has a yellow-green nasal discharge and a fever of at least 102° F for several days in a row without any improvement in their symptoms.
+Your child has a yellow-green nasal discharge and a fever of at least 102° F for several days in a row.

 Editor's Note: The American Academy of Pediatrics (AAP) released a list of specific tests or treatments that are commonly given to children, but are not always necessary, as part of the Choosing Wisely® campaign, an initiative of the ABIM Foundation.
 Antibiotics and cough and cold medicines were identified; the full list gives more detail as to the reasons for taking a closer look at each treatment, and cites evidence related to each recommendation.